Reed Holdaway: Life

 He was born on June 7, 1917, in Vineyard, Utah.
 His parents were Elmer and Mary Ellen Holdaway.
 He then went to primary school in the same town and attended Lincoln High School in Orem, Utah.
-He attended the University of Utah for his college degree and then went to University of Southern California Dental College in 1936 to obtain his dental degree.
-He eventually became interested in orthodontics and studied with Roscoe Keedy of Grand Junction, Colorado.
-Dr. Holdaway was a former instructor at the annual Tweed course and taught many short courses at the universities of Washington, Texas, and California.
-He married his wife Margaret on August 8, 1938, in the Salt Lake Temple.
+He attended the University of Utah for his college degree and then went to the University of Southern California Dental College in 1936 to obtain his dental degree.
+Holdaway eventually became interested in orthodontics and studied with Roscoe Keedy of Grand Junction, Colorado.
+He was a former instructor at the annual Tweed course and taught many short courses at the universities of Washington, Texas, and California.
+Holdaway married his wife Margaret on August 8, 1938, in the Salt Lake Temple.
 They were married for 71 years.

 He died on February 28, 2009, at age 91.
 He is survived by 6 of his children, as well as 28 grandchildren and 49 great-grandchildren.

 Orthodontics

 Holdaway was known for his contributions to the field of Orthodontics.
 He developed the holdaway lip analysis.
-The lip analysis, which was called H Line, was known to run from the cephalometric point Soft Tissue Pogonion to upper lip.
-"H" angle of Holdaway was between the Nasion-B Point (NB) line and the H line.
-For a normal ANB value of 2-3 degree, H angle is around 7-8 degrees.
+The lip analysis, which was called H Line, was known to run from the cephalometric point Soft Tissue Pogonion to the upper lip.
+The "H" angle of Holdaway was between the Nasion-B Point (NB) line and the H line.
+For a normal ANB value of 2-3 degrees, H angle is around 7-8 degrees.

 He was also known for developing the Holdaway ratio to compare the prominence of the lower incisors compare to that of the bony chin.
-According to him, the distance from labial surface of mandibular incisor to the N-B line and distance from Pogonion to N-B line should be equal.
+According to him, the distance from labial surface of the mandibular incisor to the N-B line and the distance from the Pogonion to N-B line should be equal.